- 12 ounces rib-eye steak

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy Cesar Izquierdo, owner of Taste of Peru in Chicago, IL.
+Recipe courtesy of Cesar Izquierdo, owner of Taste of Peru in Chicago, IL.